 The Manufacturer Defendants knowingly and intentionally financially incentivized the PBM Defendants to place their opioids on the PBMs formularies irrespective of medical necessity, resulting in widespread and unnecessary overuse.

-The Distributor Defendants’ nuisance-causing activities include failing to implement effective controls and procedures in their supply chains to guard against theft, diversion and misuse of prescription opioids, and failing to adequately design and operate a system to detect, halt, and report suspicious orders of prescription opioids.
+The Distributor and Pharmacy Defendants’ nuisance-causing activities include failing to implement effective controls and procedures in their supply chains to guard against theft, diversion and misuse of prescription opioids, and failing to adequately design and operate a system to detect, halt, and report suspicious orders of prescription opioids.

-The Distributor Defendants also knowingly and intentionally enabled and/or failed to prevent the illegal diversion of prescription opioids into the black market, including “pill mills” known for providing opioids to known drug abusers, and known drug dealers, knowing that such opioids would be illegally trafficked and abused.
+The Distributor and Pharmacy Defendants also knowingly and intentionally enabled and/or failed to prevent the illegal diversion of prescription opioids into the black market, including “pill mills” known for providing opioids to known drug abusers, and known drug dealers, knowing that such opioids would be illegally trafficked and abused.

 The PBM Defendants knowingly and intentionally designed benefit plans that would maximize the number of opioids in the marketplace.

-The PBM Defendants knowingly and intentionally created their formularies to ensure that an excessive number of pills were made available to users for use and abuse.
+The PBM Defendants knowingly, intentionally, recklessly and/or negligently failed to manage and/or monitor these plans to minimize the use and abuse of opioids.

-The PBM Defendants knowingly and intentionally chose to include opioids on their formularies that were more addictive to users because they generated greater profits.
-This failure led directly to the increased likelihood of addiction.
+The PBM Defendants knowingly and intentionally chose to include opioids on their formularies that were more addictive to users.
+This led directly to the increased likelihood of addiction.

-The PBM Defendants knowingly and intentionally chose to include opioids that were easier to misuse (for example, by crushing them into powder and mixing them with liquid in order to inject them) instead of Abuse Deterrent Formulations (“ADFs”) which tended to be more expensive.
+The PBM Defendants knowingly and intentionally chose to include opioids that were easier to misuse (for example, by crushing them into powder and mixing them with liquid in order to inject them) instead of ADFs which tended to be more expensive.
 This choice directly led to the ease with which the pills could be misused.

 The PBM Defendants knowingly and intentionally made it more expensive or more difficult to obtain knowingly efficacious non-opioid medications for pain.
 This led directly to the increased sale and use of opioids.